dscho/xkcd/content/comics/2005-10-24-barrel-part-3.md

   A whirlpool!
 img: https://imgs.xkcd.com/comics/barrel_whirlpool.jpg
 ---
 [A large and deep vortex is in the center; spinning water covers the whole panel.
-A boy in a floating barrel is near the edge, apparently about to be sucked in.]
+Barrel Boy in a floating barrel is near the edge, apparently about to be sucked in.]

-Boy: wow!
+Barrel Boy: wow!